What You’ll Learn 🌐

 How to analyze the transferred data?

-Once the captured data files are downloaded to the client, you can replay them there.
+Once the captured data files are downloaded to the client, you can replay them directly.

-Click the Analyse button and locate any transferred files that you have.
-Notice that we also put the name of the measurement unit into the filename by default, so that you can see that this file came from a measurement unit called MU.
+Click the Analyse button and locate any transferred files.
+By default, the name of the measurement unit is included in the filename so you can easily identify which unit the file came from.

-Double-click it to open and use the normal tools for analyzing, reviewing, printing, and more.
+Double-click the file to open it, and then use the standard tools for analyzing, reviewing, printing, and more.

 Why is the NET Ethernet protocol used for data transfer instead of the USB?